xwcs/xwcs.native/ReadMe.txt

 7: when xwcs.core will atempt to load xwcs.native_archproxy.dll it will fail and it will fire AppDomain.CurrentDomain.AssemblyResolve event
 8: we did static core facade class  xwcs.core.Core which handle that event. it will check missed assembly name for presence "_archproxy" place holder and it will replace it by x86 or x64 based on IntPtr size.
 And it will load corect dll

+NOTE: Pay attention if you are building Release or Debug, cause both share folder for x86 and x64 builds, so if you switch from
+      Release to Debug and vs. you need build also xwcs.native